Cimagroup/Strong-Euler-Well-Composed/README.md

 # Strong-Euler-Well-Composed

+This repository contained the implementations of the paper entitled **Strong Euler Well-Composedness** by the authors Nicolas Boutry, Rocio Gonzalez-Diaz, Maria-Jose Jimenez and Eduardo Paluzo-Hidalgo.
+In that paper, a new definition of well-composedness is provided.

+> **Definition** (Strong Euler Well-composedness) An nD cubical complex is Strong Euler well-composed if it has no X-critical cells.

 In [Nd_strongEWC_DWC.hs](https://github.com/Cimagroup/Strong-Euler-Well-Composed/blob/main/Nd_strongEWC_DWC.hs) all the basic definitions that characterize when a configuration centered on a vertex (we used ```[0.5,...,0.5]``` as central vertex).
 Some of the main functions are the following:

 ```Haskell